Anna Hidalgo, Doctoral Candidate

 Department of Sociology,

 I am a doctoral candidate in the Department of Sociology at Columbia University.
-My research interests include gender & sexuality, race, culture, and global and transnational exchange.
+My research, teaching, and service work are shaped by a commitment to understanding and supporting the resourceful ways that people— particularly women and people of color—cope with the marginality that they experience in everyday life.
+My research interests include culture, gender, sexuality, race, transnational sociology, and qualitative methods.
+I have conducted research in the U.S. and Latin America.
 You can learn more about my work here.

 At Columbia, I am a Paul F. Lazarsfield Fellow and a Provost’s Diversity Fellow.
-I am also a Ford Foundation Predoctoral Fellow and a National Science Foundation GRFP Fellow.
+I am also an AAUW Dissertation Fellow, a Ford Foundation Predoctoral Fellow, and a National Science Foundation GRFP Fellow.
 Additionally, my work has been funded by the Social Sciences Research Council and the Columbia University Institute for Latin American Studies.

 I was born in the Dominican Republic, and was raised in South Florida.
 I graduated from Brown University in 2009 with a BA in History.
 At Brown, I was a Sidney E. Frank Scholar and a Mellon Mays Undergraduate Fellow.
-In my free time I enjoy practicing yoga, surfing, traveling, and exploring New York City’s diverse neighborhoods and food scene.
+In my free time I enjoy practicing yoga, surfing, weightlifting, traveling, and exploring New York City’s diverse neighborhoods and restaurants.

 - MPhil Sociology, Columbia University, 2019